By Greg Thurston

 You’ll gain inner peace, happiness and feel ‘uncluttered’ in your life.

-Mindfulness a gift that we don’t give to ourselves much.
+Mindfulness is a gift that we don’t give to ourselves much.
 In fact, our society teaches that we should be getting as much done as possible all the time, which leads to burnout, stress, health problems, and lower productivity.

-On the other hand, mindfulness offers the opposite, so let’s take a look at all the benefits of mindfulness.
+On the other hand, mindfulness meditation offers the opposite, so let’s take a look at all the benefits of mindfulness.

 1. Mindfulness reduces stress